 This article is about the state temporary incapacity programs (abbreviated as TDI, for temporary disability insurance, or SDI, for state disability insurance) funded by payroll deductions.

 State temporary disability is typically easier to induce than Social Security disability.
-In the states that offer for short-term disability criteria, here are some general necessities that apply to all of the states.
+In the states that offer for short-term disability criteria, here are some general obligations that apply to all of the states.

-- The employee must have worked a sure length of time before being eligible for advantages, thirty days to six months, relying on the state.
+- The employee must have worked a certain length of time before being eligible for advantages, thirty days to six months, relying on the state.

 - Some states have a minimum earnings demand.